bahlo/arne.me/src/content/books/never-split-the-difference.md

 Each chapter is about a specific tactic and filled with psychological information as well as real-world experience and has a nice summary at the end (remind me to collate those into my notes).

-If I every ask you „How am I supposed to do that?“, it‘s about to get real.